 My Approach

-As a settler practitioner, I acknowledge the limits of my perspective.
-My role is to support professionals and organizations in building ethical, informed, and collaborative approaches, while affirming that Indigenous knowledge, leadership, and lived experience remain central to heritage and policy practice.
+My role is to support professionals and organizations in building governance literacy — strengthening their capacity to understand legislation, jurisdiction, and relational responsibilities — while affirming that Indigenous knowledge, leadership, and lived experience remain central to heritage and policy practice.

 Media & Publications